HWVictor/HWVictor.github.io/README.md

 ## index.html

-The layout of the home page, it inherits from the default layout and adds a header, a pargraph and an image
+The layout of the home page, it inherits from the default layout and adds a header, a paragraph and an image